melezhik/swat/README.md

       bar : 2

-Unless user sets path to configuration file explicitly by \`--ini' or \'--yaml' swat runner looks for the files named suite.ini and _then_ ( if suite.ini is not found ) for suite.yaml at the current working directory.
+Unless user sets path to configuration file explicitly by `--ini` or `--yaml` swat runner looks for the files named suite.ini and _then_ ( if not found ) looks for the file named suite.yaml at the current working directory.

 If configuration file is passed and read a related configuration data is accessible via config() function, for example in story.pm file: